 Ingredients

-- 5 lbs pork shoulder cut into 2 inch strips
+- 5 lbs boneless pork shoulder cut into 2 inch strips

 for the Sauce